BadNameException/SambaBF/README.md

 # SambaBF
-Tool for brute-forcing samba logins. bf_smb_tmux.py is meant to be executed from computers with little amount of RAM<br>
+Tool for brute-forcing samba logins. bf_smb_tmux.py is meant to be executed from computers with little amount of RAM.<br>
-- it does not use much more RAM than the wordlist it uses to crack the password.
+- The script does not use much more RAM than the wordlist it uses to crack the password.

 ## Functions:
 ### connect_smb()